jasonbking/sdc-napi/README.md

 ## Running unit tests

+The unit tests require having Postgres installed.
+On Mac OS X and SmartOS, you can install it with:

+    pkgin in postgresql92-server postgresql92-client

-To run all tests:
+To run all of the unit tests:

     make test

+This will also output code coverage information into `coverage/`.
 To run an individual test:

     ./test/runtest ./test/unit/testname.test.js